fossunited/fossunited/docs/docs/club.md

 - Events should be related to FOSS tools, contributing to FOSS projects, spreading open-source philosophy, or building the ecosystem.

 ####  a.
 What is FOSS Hack?
 [FOSS Hack](https://fossunited.org/fosshack) is the flagship hackathon program under FOSS United.
-Unlike typical hackathons focused on building new products, we also emphasise contributing to existing open source projects.
+Unlike typical hackathons focused on building new products, we also emphasize contributing to existing open source projects.
 The format exposes students to real world open source development, working with established codebases, interacting with maintainers, and making contributions that persist.
 Events typically run for 2 days over the weekend, often bringing together multiple colleges with mentors from actual FOSS projects as the Partner Projects.
 FOSS United provides additional support for FOSS Hack events, including higher budgets and logistical assistance.

-- **Who gets to organise FOSS Hack?**
+- **Who gets to organize FOSS Hack?**

   The most active FOSS Clubs will get the opportunity to host FOSS Hack.
-FOSS United will decide this based on the number of events organised and your club's activity on the FOSS Club group and the FOSS United community.
-Selected organisers will receive up to ₹50,000 to conduct the hackathon.
+FOSS United will decide this based on the number of events organized and your club's activity on the FOSS Club group and the FOSS United community.
+Selected organizers will receive up to ₹50,000 to conduct the hackathon.

-- **What should we do after organising an event?**
+- **What should we do after organizing an event?**

-  After organising an event, core members are expected to:
+  After organizing an event, core members are expected to:

   1. Share a brief report on the forum and FOSS United community on Telegram
   2. Upload event pictures